Environmental Impact Assessment (EIA) Navigating Sustainable Development

 Screening

-The initial screening phase is a critical step in EIA.
+The initial screening phase is a critical step in environmental impact assessment.
 It involves assessing whether a project, policy, or program falls under the purview of EIA requirements.
 Projects with the potential for significant environmental impacts progress to the subsequent stages of the assessment.

 Scoping